gabguerin/NeuralSPARQLMachine--Pytorch-Tranformer-BiLSTM/README.md

 | Transformer   |     **89.3**    |   **81.6** |
 | BiLSTM        |                 |            |

-N.B.
-Since we encode all entities & relations under the same name, the sparql vocab size is small and the BLEU score is impressively big

 ## 3. Decode data & Entity linking (Interpreter)